Updated: May 2021, August 2021, January 2022

 With most other asset tracking technologies like Barcoding or RFID, the location of your asset is the reference for tracking it.
-With geospatial asset management, the position of Earth’s surface is the reference to track your assets.
+With geospatial asset management, the position of the Earth’s surface is the reference to track your assets.
 It is this intrinsic capability of Geospatial systems that allows it to show different types of data and references on one map.

 Using geographic positional attributes like longitude, latitude, address and postcode.
 Asset Managers can use different sets of information about their assets and map them individually or together.
-For example; type of soil can be mapped with roads which can be mapped with electric grid lines.
+For example; the type of soil can be mapped with roads which can be mapped with electric grid lines.
 A holistic model surrounding the assets can be developed which provides deeper information and control over the management of fixed assets.

-Once you start to use earth’s surface as a reference point to manage your assets – multiple teams can use the geospatial information as the basis to communicate and manage your assets more effectively.
+Once you start to use the earth’s surface as a reference point to manage your assets – multiple teams can use the geospatial information as the basis to communicate and manage your assets more effectively.

 For example; If a council is using a GIS system, its street lighting team can view how the roads are laid out.
 At the same time, the customer support team can view where the properties are located so that any repairs can be effectively handled.
 The lighting team, the road team and the repair team can all view the same information differently from a common GIS system.

 GIS Augmented with Barcode and RFID

 An example here is your water meter and water pipes.
 Water pipes can be mapped using a GIS system and water meter can be managed using barcode technology.
 GIS is about the location of your asset and barcoding is about data of your asset.

 GIS offers unique capabilities to manage underground and over-ground assets.
 Coupled with Barcoding and/or RFID asset tracking technologies, the location and conditional mapping of assets adds significant value to fixed asset management.

 Due to these capabilities, GIS is widely used in:

 Example use: Mapping traffic and road conditions to reduce accidents.

 Example use: keeping facilities data updated with geographic conditions.